-The Canadian Horticultural Council (CHC) is a voluntary, not-for-profit, national association which has been committed to promoting the interests of its members since 1922.
+The Canadian Horticultural Council (CHC) is a voluntary, not-for-profit, national association that has been committed to promoting the interests of its members since 1922.
 The mission is to encourage cooperation and understanding to build national consensus on key issues, thereby delivering unified and clear representation to governments and other national and international parties.

 The CHC’s activities include representation and advocacy on matters such as crop protection, risk management programs, food safety and traceability, grade standards and labelling and trade agreements.
-The CHC was responsible for the development of the internationally recognized CanadaGAP™ food safety program and the establishment of the Seasonal Agricultural Worker Program and a national Science Cluster for Horticulture.
+The CHC was responsible for the development of the internationally recognised CanadaGAP™ food safety program and the establishment of the Seasonal Agricultural Worker Program and a national Science Cluster for Horticulture.

 Contact: Rebecca Lee, firstname.lastname@example.org